LaunchZap/Library/README.md

 Library
 =======

-a Stylus Mobile-first high-scalable and simple stylesheet for ANY web project.
+a Stylus Mobile-first high-scalable completely customizable and simple stylesheet for ANY web project.

 it requieres:
 * Node-js